CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

     )
     ```

-    Using the query above we convert the point geometries in the source table to quadints, so that we can better vizualize the caharacteristics of each geometry.
-Rename the layer "Pedestrian visitors and visits"
+    Using the query above we convert the point geometries in the source table to quadints, so that we can better visualize the characteristics of each geometry.
+Rename the layer "Pedestrian visitors and visits".

     ![Map define area of study](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_area_of_study.png)